 # Personal Knowledge Management (PKM)

-Personal Knowledge Management is the practice of applying [[Knowledge Management]] principles to manage personal information and knowledge, enhancing one's own learning, productivity, and self-improvement.
+Personal Knowledge Management is the practice of applying [[Knowledge Management (KM)]] principles to manage personal information and knowledge, enhancing one's own learning, productivity, and self-improvement.

 It involves techniques for acquiring, organizing, and applying knowledge in ways that improve one's effectiveness and fulfillment.
 Through the use of digital tools and methodologies like note-taking systems, knowledge bases, and personal information management systems, individuals can create a structured approach to managing their knowledge.